Licensing Frequently Asked Questions

 I received some modest success as an exhibiting painter with my work being included in group exhibitions at the Vancouver Art Gallery and purchased for the City of Vancouver art collection.

 More recently I have involved myself in the "applied arts", working in leather, silver, paper-mache and stone.
-I have almost twenty years experience in selling artwork directly to the public.
-For the last ten of those years I have focused on the production and sale of my glass-lined natural stone vases.
+I have twenty five years experience in selling artwork directly to the public.
+For the last fifteen of those years I have focused on the production and sale of my glass-lined natural stone vases.

 Q. I would not want to do all the work myself.
 If I can't disclose your methods how can I train help?